yw-fang/yw-fang00.github.io/index.md

 1. **Y.-W. Fang**, Y.-C. Gao, S.-J. Gong and C.-G. Duan, "Advances in Ferroelectric and Multiferroic Tunnel Junctions", Prog.
 Phys.
 33, 382 (2013).

+# Conferences and workshops

-## Oral presentations (conferences with only poster presentations are all omitted)
+The conferences with only poster presentations are all omitted.

+## Oral presentations

 1. Oral talk (specially invited): "Electric-field switching of polar displacements in a newly predicted polar metal", The Second DUT Xinghai Youth Forum (The section of physics), Dalian University of Technology, Dalian, China, May, 2019.